Help! OneDrive “Shared with me” not showing on desktop

 Use professional cloud backup services, such as the CBackupper web version, which allows you to add multiple cloud storage accounts, including OneDrive, Google Drive, Dropbox, etc., which can help you automatically back up OneDrive data to another cloud drive easily.
 And move files freely between cloud storage.
 Let's see how to use CBackupper to backup OneDrive to other cloud storage services (migrate OneDrive to Google Drive here):

 Step 1.
-Go to the CBackupper web page and sign in.
+Go to the CBackupper and sign in.

 Step 2.
 Click Add Clouds under the Clouds tab, then select OneDrive and click OK after completing the authorization, then authorize another cloud drive that needs to be added.